krombel/matrix-register-bot/README.md

 | rest.endpoints.identity.bulk   | internal/identity_bulk.php    | Endpoint to query a list of 3PID                     |

-## Implement usage of additional features:
+## Further notes:

+### This bot sends mails
+To allow the bot to verify the email address of the user and to interact with them e.g. in case of approval this bot needs a running mailserver configuration.
+This bot relies on php to be properly configured.

-### Use the ChangePasswortInterceptor:
+### Use the ChangePasswortInterceptor (if `operationMode=local`)

-You need a reverse proxy which maps `/_matrix/client/r0/account/password` to `internal/intercept_change_password.php`.
+To allow users to change their pasword you need a reverse proxy which maps `/_matrix/client/r0/account/password` to `internal/intercept_change_password.php`.
 Here is an example for nginx:
 ```
         location /_matrix/client/r0/account/password {
                 proxy_pass http://localhost/mxbot/internal/intercept_change_password.php;
                 proxy_set_header X-Forwarded-For $remote_addr;
         }
 ```
-## Chat
+### Chat
-For questions, comments, feedback and more regarding this bot come and talk in [#matrix-register-bot:msg-net.de](https://matrix.to/#/#matrix-register-bot:msg-net.de)
+For further questions, comments, feedback and more come and talk in [#matrix-register-bot:msg-net.de](https://matrix.to/#/#matrix-register-bot:msg-net.de)